1George Washington death

 13. George Washington and Samuel Adams, both considered to be leaders of the American Revolution, refused to join a political party because they believed the idea would divide Congress.
 They're instead only identified as Whigs, a common name for those supporting independence.

-14. George Washington stopped the Revolutionary War to return a lost dog to the enemy.
+14. First American president George Washington stopped the Revolutionary War to return a lost dog to the enemy.
 The terrier of a British general was found wandering the battlefield.
 The US waved a truce flag, and both sides stopped shooting until the dog was successfully returned to the British commander.

 15. Due to American Public Law 94-479, by the 94th Congress, George Washington is protected from being outranked by any officer in past, present, and future so if there’s a 6-star general, Washington is automatically upgraded to 7.